07.07.2025

 Jasper – one of July stones mascots

-Jasper is a source of beneficent energy.
-Jasper jewellery cannot do any harm to its owner.
-All items and jewellery made of jasper act as amulets.
-They bring happiness and peace in the house.
-Jasper is one of the most popular and accessible ornamental stones nowadays.
-It is widely used to decorate various haberdashery items such as cufflinks, tie-pins, rings, bracelets, brooches, as well as to make ashtrays, boxes, various candlesticks, writing implements, etc. Jasper is sometimes used as decorative facing stone (for decorating ceremonial interiors); it is one of the main materials of stone mosaics.
+Nowadays, jasper is one of the most available gems and jewellery stones.
+It is widely used to decorate various haberdashery items such as cufflinks, tie-pins, rings, bracelets, brooches, as well as to create ashtrays, boxes, various candlesticks, writing implements, etc. Jasper is sometimes used as decorative facing stone (for decorating ceremonial interiors); it is one of the main materials for stone mosaics.

 - The maces of Bogdan Khmelnitsky and Khan Amin were inlaid with precious stones and jasper;